 Mississippi tort law recognizes both direct expenses like medical bills and indirect expenses like lost wages.
 Victims are also allowed to seek compensation for non-economic damages like pain and suffering, diminished quality of life, and mental anguish.

 In order to actually secure funds for these losses, however, you’re going to have to prove that you incurred them.
-To demonstrate the extent of economic damages, claimants typically present relevant bills, invoices, and receipts.
+According to Clark Law Firm, to demonstrate the extent of economic damages, claimants typically present relevant bills, invoices, and receipts.
 As for demonstrating non-economic damages, some of the most widely accepted pieces of proof include journal entries, testimony from loved ones, and assessments from psychologists.

 3. How Long Do You Have to Sue a Distracted Driver for Damages?